crispab/theband/README.md

 ### Mockito when
 The `when` is used to serve a canned answer when a method on a mock is called.
 It can also be used to throw an exception.

+### Returning a computed answer
+You can return a computed answer, based on the input.
+For instance, if you wish to return what you got, as in the case of save an entity:

+`doAnswer(invocation -> invocation.getArgument(0))
+.when(albumRepository).save(isA(AlbumEntity.class));
+`

+This means: do answer with the first argument when the repository's save method is called with something that is an AlbumEntity.

+If you don't specify anything, the _default_ is to return null for objects and the default value for primitives.